OptimityAdvisors/fla-ctr/README.md

 # fla-ctr
 Countdown to All-Hands 2017 in Florida

+Used as a simple example of gulp build tasks.

 ## Notes

 * Weekdays calculation is a fairly crude, brute-force implementation which probably doesn't scale well